 The current plan will impact our neighborhoods, and includes shutting down portions or lanes of the interstate for an unknown period of time.
 These actions are expected to increase traffic flow on parallel roads including Perkins and Hyacinth.
 At this time, construction is expected to begin in 2024.

 East Baton Rouge Parish officials and the Louisiana Department of Transportation and Development have recommended widening Lee Drive, currently one-lane in each direction, to two lanes in each direction to alleviate traffic on the congested street and ensure access for emergency vehicles.

 The SSCA has historically advocated for a three-lane compromise, keeping the street one-lane in each direction and adding a center turn lane to alleviate backups behind turning vehicles.
-The City-Parish is moving forward with plans to widen the street, using this layout between the Bayou DuPlantier bridge and Perkins Road through the Southdowns neighborhood.
+The City-Parish is moving forward with plans to widen the street and has expressed no issues with a proposed layout between the Bayou DuPlantier bridge and Perkins Road through the Southdowns neighborhood that would include three lanes, landscaped medians sheltering crosswalks and dedicated walking and bike lanes.
 Current plans call for a four-lane road between the bayou and Highland Road.

 Plans have not been finalized, and construction is not expected to begin until late 2023.

 The SCCA Board has been monitoring the Rouzan development closely since plans were announced to ensure the project improves the quality of life of all our neighbors and mitigate any negative impacts to our residents.
 These benefits include efforts to bring a new library to the neighborhood, a walkable/bikeable fresh produce grocery, and more.
 However, this growth also presents problems like increased traffic and drainage issues.

 The SSCA board continues to hold discussions about Rouzan's impacts with developers, local government and third-party experts to ensure our interests are protected as the project moves forward.